How to Build Effective Communication - a Guide for Patient Organization Leaders

-For more information about the specific social media platforms, please see the infographic below.
+For more information about the specific social media platforms, please see this infographic.

 Social media DO’s & DONT’s

 What should you do after you’ve selected the right platform for your stakeholders?
 How to behave in social media?
-Watch the video below!
+Watch this video!